 Characteristics of a successful innovation program

 Organizational leaders must support innovation for the program to succeed.
-New ideas can only be developed and adopted if the right resources are put in place.
+They can develop and adopt new ideas if they put the right resources in place.

 Leaders can allocate these resources, get rid of obstacles, and provide proper communication for better visibility.
 A successful innovation program will add value to an organization.
 Employees will benefit from the recognition and career growth these programs can offer.